Lee-Chun-Yi/NCKU-Quadrotor-Navigation/Crazyflie 2.1/platform_overview.md

 This section introduces three common ways to control the Crazyflie 2.1 quadrotor, ranging from manual operation to full programmatic control.

->  Note: The `python/` `control_reference` folder also contains frequently used Python functions used in this project, including communication handlers, control pipelines, and safety utilities.
+>  Note: The `python/` `reference` folder contains frequently used Python functions used in this project, including communication handlers, control pipelines, and safety utilities.
->

 ## 1. Using a Remote Controller

 Crazyflie supports manual flight using various types of RC input: